BrowserStackCE/example-percy-csharp-selenium/README.md

 $ PERCY_TOKEN=<YOUR_PROJECT_TOKEN> npm run test
 ```

-Option 2: In case you have already installed @percy/agent npm module globally.
+Option 2: In case you have already installed @percy/agent node module globally on your machine.

 To compile and build a .dll file containing our app:
 ```bash